Vyzhnytsia: Part of Soviet Ukraine

 Vyzhnytsa has been a city since 1940.

 The Bukovina region was taken by Soviet forces in 1944 and became a part of Soviet Ukraine.

 A local newspaper has been published in the city since February 1945.
+During the Soviet times a Hutsul arts school functioned in the city.

 In the late 1960s and early 1970s, Vyzhnytsa was the center of a flourishing Ukrainian-language music scene that was renowned all over the Soviet Union.
 The local house of culture was renowned for its parties with illegal Western pop music and attracted young people from as far as Chernivtsi.
 Volodymyr Ivasyuk was named as a regular visitor of these parties.
 There, he befriended musician Levko Dutkivskiy.
 Dutkivskiy from there on founded VIA Smerichka, with later Nazariy Yaremchuk and Vasyl Zinkevych as lead singers.
 Smerichka became one of Ukraine's most famous groups at the time, performing at Pesnya goda twice and winning Allo, my ishchem talanty!
 (Hello, we are looking for talents!) in 1972, one of the first Soviet television talent shows.